Seattle Relocation Guide — Cost of Living & Visa (2026)

 Data: Numbeo · UNODC · EIU · EF EPI · Ookla · How is this calculated?

-• Language: English proficiency: very high — English is the default language — you're already fluent in the local tongue.
+- ›Language: English proficiency: very high — English is the primary language — no language barrier.

 Life in Seattle